 A sub-contractor had arrived at Waterval over a weekend in February this year, “slapped some paint on some walls and replaced two doors”, SGB members said.

 Zibsifusion shares an address and the same directors with another non-profit company, Dinosys, which also received a further R10 million contract for the “construction of sanitation facilities” at 15 schools in the Eastern Cape.
-The companies, which are both associated with controversial Pretoria lawyer Leslie Ramulifho, were each paid R7-million upfront after signing a contract with the NLC.
+The companies, which are both associated with controversial Pretoria lawyer Lesley Ramulifho, were each paid R7-million upfront after signing a contract with the NLC.

 The NLC has refused to explain how they selected two companies with no track record on similar construction projects, to handle the multimillion rand project.